webbananaunite/Testy/README.md

 8) Modify {bootnodes} to First Booting Device's IP depending your local network in overlayNetwork/Domain/Dht.swift l.227
 * Alpha Version cause Runnable in Your Local Network Only.
 9) Xcode Build and Install Devices or Simulators.
-10) Open App and Tap "生体認証" Button.
+10) Open App and Tap "Join blocks Network" Button.
 11) Wait Around 8 min. up to Done Initialize DHC table.
 ### Carthage
 - $ cd your project directory